0xae/hotserver/README.md

-python hot-server
+hotserver
 ===========

-This is an implementation of Erlang's awesome hot-code-reloading in python.
-It is very simple and highly readable(duhhh it's python).
+This is an implementation of Erlang's awesome hot-code-reloading in python.It is very simple and highly readable(duhhh it's python).

 ### Example
 First start the server: